TheKerfuffle/angular-intro/README.md

 I learned you can make custom directives, I will make a kerf tag that does some weird stuff

-ni-init can give us some data that we can access in the same way as the message model
+ng-init can allow us to initialize some data that we can access in the same way as the message model

+we can also create a css style that lives in style.css and can be accessed through ng-init